-Oral & Maxillofacial Oncology and Surgery (Restorative Unit)
+Oral & Maxillofacial Surgery 2 (Restorative Unit)

 Oral & Maxillofacial Oncology and Surgery (Restorative) deals with diseases of the oral and maxillofacial region and its adjacent tissues.
 Common diseases include tumors, cleft lip and palate, trauma, salivary gland diseases, cysts, inflammation, implanted teeth, mucosal diseases and TMJ disease, et al. In particular, we have been focusing on oral oncology and are one of the leading multidisciplinary practices in Japan.